jmasalma/AdhanAlarm3/_notes.md

 Done - Ask AI to add it again
 Done ? - seems to be working now! - Not working, could be because latest android does not show notifications form sideloaded app, try on an older android...
-Done - Dismiss the before notification when next prayer time notification happens
-- request notification permission on app first start similar to location permission Done - update small notification count down and show seconds as well...
+Done - Dismiss the before notification when next prayer time notification happens Done - request notification permission on app first start similar to location permission Done - update small notification count down and show seconds as well...
 Done - Make sure countdown is updated live